FuelLabs/sway-libs/libs/merkle_proof/SPECIFICATION.md

 # Use Cases

 A common use case for Merkle Tree verification is airdrops.
-An airdrop is a method of distribution a set amount of tokens to a specified number of users.
+An airdrop is a method of distribution a set amount of assets to a specified number of users.
 These often include a list of addresses and amounts.
 By posting the root hash, users can provide a proof and claim their airdrop.

 ## Public Functions